Counter Fraud Policy

 4.2.1 First line of defence

-Relevant Directors are responsible for managing risks of fraud within their respective functional areas (Finance, HR, Research Services, Estates, etc.)
+Relevant Service Heads are responsible for managing risks of fraud within their respective functional areas (Finance, People, Research Services, Estates, etc.), and for developing, implementing and maintaining adequate control frameworks.

-Heads of Division, Heads of Department (including Faculty Board Chairs), and Heads of University Services (UAS and GLAM) are responsible for ensuring that adequate systems of financial management and internal control to mitigate/minimize the risk of fraud and detect fraud are operating in their divisions, departments or sections (as appropriate) and that staff, affected students, and other associated persons are made aware of the Anti-Fraud Policy and associated explanatory guidance.
-Heads of Department (HoDs) also have specific responsibilities for ensuring their staff comply with the relevant policies and for supporting appropriate reporting and investigations of instances of fraud and near misses.
+Heads of Division, Heads of Department (including Faculty Board Chairs), and Heads of University Services (UAS and GLAM) are responsible for ensuring that adequate systems of financial management and internal control to mitigate/minimize the risk of fraud and detect fraud are operating in their divisions, departments or sections (as appropriate) and that staff, affected students, and other associated persons are made aware of the Counter Fraud Policy and associated explanatory guidance.
+Heads of Department (HoDs) also have specific responsibilities for ensuring their staff comply with the relevant policies and for supporting appropriate reporting, investigations of instances of fraud, and near misses.
 (See Financial Regulations which set out the responsibility to operate systems of internal control).

-The Boards of Directors of majority and wholly owned subsidiary companies of the University are responsible for ensuring that the Anti-Fraud Policy, or an alternate policy that is approved by Council’s General Purposes Committee, is implemented and maintained within those companies, and that staff and other associated persons are made aware of the policy and associated explanatory guidance.
+Relevant directors in majority and wholly owned subsidiary companies of the University are responsible for ensuring that the Counter Fraud Policy, or an alternate policy that is approved by Council’s General Purposes Committee, is implemented and maintained within those companies, and that staff and other associated persons are made aware of the policy and associated explanatory guidance.

 4.2.2 Second line of defence

-The Senior Counter Fraud Lead and Financial Compliance Manager is responsible for developing and delivering strategy to ensure that effective Anti-Fraud arrangements are in place.
-They are responsible for embedding Anti-Fraud activities, ensuring that arrangements are regularly reviewed, and providing reporting and assurance over them.
-They also support and/or undertake bribery, fraud and review investigations, in particular those overseen by the FMRG.
+The Counter Fraud team is responsible for developing and delivering a strategy to ensure that effective fraud risk management arrangements are in place.
+They are responsible for supporting the University to identify and assess key fraud risks and controls, ensuring that arrangements are regularly reviewed, and providing reporting and assurance over them.

 Prior to undertaking an internal audit review of the investigations process, the University will assess whether or not there are any perceived and/or actual conflicts of interest, as a result of the Head of Internal Audit’s role in supporting investigations into fraud or financial misconduct.
 Where potential conflicts are determined, other independent parties will be appointed to undertake and / or oversee this audit.